openedx/openedx-events/docs/reference/real-life-use-cases.rst

 Webhooks Integration
 ~~~~~~~~~~~~~~~~~~~~

 `Webhooks`_ trigger an HTTP POST request to a configurable URL when certain events happen in the Open edX platform, including information relevant to the event.
-When these events are sent, then the data is sent to services like Zapier or any other configured.
+When these events are sent, then the data is sent to services like Zapier or any other configured, allowing the sharing of data between different external services.

 More details on: